 Soup season continues!
-While I’ve made many cauliflower soups before, this time, I have a special guest ingredient that I’ve yet to use here on the blog: celery root!
+While I’ve made many creamy cauliflower soups before, this time, I have a special guest ingredient that I’ve yet to use here on the blog: celery root!
 I had never cooked with celery root prior to this fall, probably because I never saw it at the farmers markets in Austin.
 That’s been part of the fun of moving somewhere new – new city, new vegetables.

 Celery root has a wonderful, savory celery-like flavor and a creamy consistency when blended.
 For this soup, I combined it with roasted cauliflower, sautéed mushrooms, leeks, thyme, Dijon, and a pop of lemon at the end.